Mukumbura: Agriculture

 The major economic activities of Mukumbura are livestock farming and crop production which are also done typically for subsistence.
-The area of Mukumbura lies within a region that is determined as a ‘semi-extensive farming’ region, presented through the Zimbabwean agro-ecological classification.
-With its low and uncertain rainfall, cash cropping is not entirely suited in this climate unless in extremely favourable localities, particularly those situated along the main river courses.
-In general, the soils are sandy and contain an acidic pH as a result of poor management by the farmers that take part in constant cultivation without replenishment of nutrients.
-Farming systems is thereby primarily based around the production of livestock and can be assisted and paired with the growing of drought-resistant fodder crops.
+The area of Mukumbura lies within a region that is determined as a 'semi-extensive farming' region, presented through the Zimbabwean agro-ecological classification.
+In general, the soils are sandy and contain an acidic pH as a result of poor management by the farmers who take part in constant cultivation without replenishment of nutrients.
 The main crops grown in the Mukumbura areas and communal lands include millets, maize, tobacco, sorghum, cowpeas and beans which are determined by the topo-climatic conditions of the area.
 Cattle are mainly used to plough the fields.

 Surveys carried out in Mukumbura areas found that farmers were able to identify Striga asiatica, a parasitic weed, and its variants present within their fields and soil.
-The parasitic plants had many plant host including cow peas, common beans, maize, sorghum, millets, tobacco and Ricardia scabra.
-As this represents all the crop plants that are cultivated by the farmers in these areas, the farmers’ food security are at a serious risk and threat by these parasitic weeds which latch onto the roots of the host plants, leading to reduced yields or complete crop failure.
+The parasitic plants had many plant hosts including cowpeas, common beans, maize, sorghum, millets, tobacco and Ricardia scabra.
+As this represents all the crop plants that are cultivated by the farmers in these areas, the farmers' food security is at a serious risk and threat by these parasitic weeds which latch onto the roots of the host plants, leading to reduced yields or complete crop failure.

-Water and Sanitation
+Water and sanitation

-Water sources can be unsafe due to the underground planted landmines that contribute to environmental pollution.
-Subsequently, the majority of the water used in these areas is contaminated, and without precaution exposes people to health hazards from its consumption.
+Water sources can be unsafe due to the underground landmines that contribute to environmental pollution.
+The majority of the water in the areas is contaminated, and if precautions aren't taken it exposes people to health hazards.
 Sources of water for domestic purposes and cooking for rural people then tend to be mainly from wells, boreholes and rivers.
 However, there is decreased reliability of these water sources during the dry seasons as a result of many factors, with reduced groundwater being one of them.
-During the dry season, live stock is also watered from the boreholes.
+During the dry season, livestock is also watered from the boreholes.
 Furthermore, Water Point Committees (WPCs), which are local community management groups, exist for all the area's boreholes.
 WPCs are the lowest institution in the management of rural water supply.
-It is claimed that these committees are not entirely effective in managing the maintenance and operation of the boreholes because of reasons such as poor record keeping and incapability to mobilise the community when the boreholes breakdown.
+It is claimed that these committees are not entirely effective in managing the maintenance and operation of the boreholes because of poor record keeping and incapacity to mobilise the community when the boreholes break down.

-In 2003, an international Non-Government Organisation implemented a new water supply project for the Mukumbura communal lands.
-The objective and intent of the water project was to increase accessibility to water and thereby reduce water borne diseases.
-The project outlook planned to rehabilitate 52 of the non-functional boreholes in Mukumbura while also drilling 21 new boreholes.
+In 2003, an international non-governmental organisation implemented a new water supply project for Mukumbura communal lands.
+The objective of the water project was to increase accessibility to water and thereby reduce waterborne diseases.
+The project planned to rehabilitate 52 of the non-functional boreholes in Mukumbura while also drilling 21 new boreholes.